jamesryancoleman/scowl/README.md

 # Trackers
 Trackers compute *ephemeral distribution trees* for temporary groups of `Generator`s and `Consumer`s within its region.
 Trackers match a `Consumer` with `Generator` such that the maximum amount of available generation is being utilized and the number of *starving* consumers is minimized.

+# Evaluation
+Evaluation will focus on metrics such as:
+- Average ∆<sub>generator_load</sub> between all `generator`s their their `tracker`s.
+This metric is important because it helps us understand how much unmanaged load existed on the grid at a given moment in time.
+- How does CPU load change as ratios between `generator`s and `consumer`s changes.
+(The G:C ratio.)